Reactivity series: Reaction with water and acids

 There is some ambiguity at the borderlines between the groups.
-Magnesium, aluminium and zinc can react with water, but the reaction is usually very slow unless the metal samples are specially prepared to remove the surface layer of oxide which protects the rest of the metal.
+Magnesium, aluminium and zinc can react with water, but the reaction is usually very slow unless the metal samples are specially prepared to remove the surface passivation layer of oxide which protects the rest of the metal.
 Copper and silver will react with nitric acid; but because nitric acid is an oxidizing acid, the oxidizing agent is not the H+ ion as in normal acids, but the NO3− ion.

 Comparison with standard electrode potentials

 The reactivity series is sometimes quoted in the strict reverse order of standard electrode potentials, when it is also known as the "electrochemical series".

 The following list includes the metallic elements of the first six periods.
 It is mostly based on tables provided by NIST.
 However, not all sources give the same values: there are some differences between the precise values given by NIST and the CRC Handbook of Chemistry and Physics.
 In the first six periods this does not make a difference to the relative order, but in the seventh period it does, so the seventh-period elements have been excluded.
+(In any case, the typical oxidation states for the most accessible seventh-period elements thorium and uranium are too high to allow a direct comparison.)

 Hydrogen has been included as a benchmark, although it is not a metal.
-Metallicity has been defined by the "stairstep line", so germanium and antimony have been included.
+Borderline germanium, antimony, and astatine have been included.
 Some other elements in the middle of the 4d and 5d rows have been omitted (Zr–Tc, Hf–Os) when their simple cations are too highly charged or of rather doubtful existence.
 Greyed-out rows indicate values based on estimation rather than experiment.

 The positions of lithium and sodium are changed on such a series.